tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Preferred Label: AMENDED
 - DifferentFrom: bdqffdq:NOT_AMENDED
 - Definition: A bdqffdq:ResponseStatus used to indicate that a bdqffdq:hasResponseResultValue from a bdqffdq:Amendment contains a proposed change.
-- Comments: AMENDED implies that a change is being proposed to some existing bdq:NotEmpty value.
-Amendments do not provide bdqffdq:hasResponseResult object properties.
+- Comments: The value bdqffdq:AMENDED implies that a change is being proposed to an existing bdq:NotEmpty value. bdqffdq:Amendments do not provide bdqffdq:hasResponseResult object properties.
 Proposed changes will be in a bdqffdq:hasResponseResultValue data property.

 ********************